MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -Partner
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Partner parameter specifies the Partner usage type.
-The usage type specifies the default permission groups and authentication methods assigned to the Receive connector.
-If you use the Partner parameter, you can't use any of the following parameters:

-- Client

-- Internal

-- Internet

-- Custom

-- Usage

-If you specify the Partner parameter, you must specify a value for the following parameters:

-- Bindings

-- RemoteIPRanges

-If you don't provide a value for a required parameter, this command prompts you so that it may continue.

-!!!
-Exchange Server 2016

 The Partner switch specifies the Partner usage type for the Receive connector.
 You don't need to specify a value with this switch.

 This usage type assigns the following default permission groups and authentication methods: